paulvha/scd30_on_raspberry/README.md

  * - fixed Humdity typo in printf

 # Version 3.0.2 / January 2019
- * - fixed issue to integrate with Python and added Pytho integrationexample code in the .odt (credit Aeolus1364)
+ * - fixed issue to integrate with Python
+ * - Added Python integration example code in the .odt (credit Aeolus1364)

 ## Software installation